Once I got out of Marianna, highway 90 had a nice shoulder.

 Many of Kaley’s pieces are pressed into service in the House.

-Scott is doing the dishes at their outside sink, at what might have once been a loading dock.
+Scot is doing the dishes at their outside sink, at what might have once been a loading dock.
 It also doubled as an outdoor shower.

 Normally, cyclists shower at a nearby pool, but that had just closed by the time I got there.
 So I used the outdoor shower.
 There were a few joggers and cars going down FAMU way, but the place is so far off the road that privacy was not much of an issue.
 We warned Kaley, so she could retreat into an inner room, until I knocked on the door a few minutes later.